Markov Decision Processes#

 So, if the value function \(V\) is optimal, we can select the action with the highest expected reward using:

 This is known as policy extraction, because it extracts a policy for a value function (or Q-function).
-This can be calculated ‘on the fly’ at runtime, or we can extract a policy beforehand and use this.
+This can be calculated ‘on the fly’ at run time, or we can extract a policy beforehand and use this.

 Alternatively, given a Q-function instead of a value function, we can use: